reactjs/react.dev/beta/src/content/learn/tic-tac-toe-tutorial.md

 }
 ```

-we'll get this error:
+You'll get this error:

 ```
 /src/App.js: Adjacent JSX elements must be wrapped in an enclosing tag.
 Did you want a JSX fragment <>...</>?
 ```

 React components need to return a single JSX element and not multiple adjacent JSX elements like two buttons.
-To fix this we can use `div`s (`<div>` and `</div>`) to wrap multiple adjacent JSX elements like this:
+To fix this you can use `div`s (`<div>` and `</div>`) to wrap multiple adjacent JSX elements like this:

 ```jsx {3-6}
 export default function Square() {